School Council 2025-26

 Week 1 – Is it ever too late to try something new?

-This discussion supported British Values, particularly individual liberty and mutual respect, as pupils reflected on making their own choices and encouraging others to succeed.
+This discussion supported British Values, particularly individual liberty and mutual respect, as pupils explored the freedom people have to make choices and the importance of encouraging one another.

 RRSA Links